mlbowser/AKTerrInvCOILib/README.md

 **2019-04-19-1122_specimen_data.txt.gz**

-Specimen data of represenative sequences in BOLD's txt export format.
+Specimen data of representative sequences in BOLD's txt export format.

 The **scripts** folder contains scripts and commands used to create the library.
 These are messy, showing the actual workflow.